 RIAT: Answering questions under time pressure

-People find it difficult to predict their own behaviour, because we are often unaware what causes our behaviour.
-Take for example people who want to quit smoking.
-They really want to and they really believe that they will succeed, yet they often fail.
+People find it difficult to predict their own behaviour, because they are often unaware about the causes of their behaviour.
+For example, consider people who want to quit smoking.
+They really do want to quit and even believe that they will succeed, yet they often fail.

-We're often not aware what it is that influences our behaviour.
-That's why it's important to measure the unconscious influence.
-Therefore we were specifically looking for the associations that switchers unconsciously have with switching and sleepers do not.
-This can be measured using RIAT (Rapid Implicit Associaition Test).
+We're often not aware of the influences on our behaviour, that's why it's important to measure the unconscious influence.
+Therefore, we specifically looked for the unconscious associations that both switchers and sleepers have related to switching.
+This can be measured using RIAT (Rapid Implicit Association Test).

 The 3 associations that predict if sleepers will switch to another energy supplier are:

-Despite the fact that these associations are well established in the minds of sleepers, the target group never switches.
-Therefore, the associations don't strongly contribute to switching behaviour.
+Despite the fact that these associations are well-established in the minds of sleepers, they failed to switch.
+Therefore, these associations don't contribute strongly to switching behaviour.

 The most important associations that are activated among switchers are:

 This is interesting.
 Besides saving, carefree and easy are important associations for switchers.
-These two associations are not yet in the minds of sleepers when they think of switching.
+These two associations are absent in the minds of sleepers when they think about switching.
 Therefore, these associations have to be activated among sleepers to make behavioural change possible.

 Advice to iChoosr

-Sleepers associate switching with saving, while switchers associate switching with saving and convenience.
-Easy is therefore the missing association for the sleepers.
+Sleepers associate switching with saving, while switchers associate switching with saving but also carefree convenience.
+Ease is therefore the missing association for the sleepers.

-The advice to iChoosr was to focus their communication on both ease of switching and on saving, in order to wake up the sleepers and activate them to switch.
+The advice to iChoosr was to focus their communication on both ease of switching and on saving, in order to wake the sleepers towards switching energy supplier.